-To facilitate access to the EAP via a wired device, you can set a static IP address for the EAP and remember it well or write it down.
-But make sure that this IP address is not being used in the same LAN.
-For detailed instructions about how to set a static IP address for the EAP, refer to Manage the IP Address of the EAP.
+To facilitate access to the EAP, you can set a static IP address for the EAP and remember it well or write it down.
+But make sure that this IP address is not being used by other devices in the same LAN.
+For detailed instructions about how to set a static IP address for the EAP, refer to 4.1 Manage the IP Address of the EAP.